phaustin/addon_containers/ocgy-dataviewer/Readme_deploy.md

 1. ssh into dashboard as user jovyan
 0. Make sure that the ocese_trafik container defined in `~/repos/ocese_traefik` is running:
-   i. `traefik:v2.5` should be a running process listed by the command
+   - `traefik:v2.5` should be a running process listed by the command `docker ps`
-    `docker ps`
-   ii.
-The `proxy_aug07` local network should be listed by the command `docker network list` iii. visiting the url https://dashboard.eoas.ubc.ca/traefik should show the traefik dashboard after you provide the userid and password iv. vising the url https://dashboard.eoas.ubc.ca/test should run https://hub.docker.com/r/traefik/whoami
+    - The `proxy_aug07` local network should be listed by the command `docker network list`
+    - visiting the url https://dashboard.eoas.ubc.ca/traefik should show the traefik dashboard after you provide the userid and password
+   - visiting the url https://dashboard.eoas.ubc.ca/test should run https://hub.docker.com/r/traefik/whoami

 2. `cd ~/repos/addon_containers`
 3. git fetch and update dev25 branch